Table of Contents

-Visually clean or info-dense
+Visually clean user experience vs. info-dense

-Highly customizable or highly structured
+Highly customizable vs. highly structured

-Android, iOS and desktop: Free with paid upgrades available
+Android, iOS, and desktop: Free with paid upgrades available

-Todoist is a project planner and to-do list in one.
+Todoist is a project planner and to-do list all in one.
 Used by companies like Amazon and Disney, and made for everyone from students to executives, Todoist is an app that can carry you through school and beyond.